< Back

 *Aeneas at the Entrance to the Elysian Fields.
 Canvas, 58 x 168.

 The painting illustrates an episode from Book VI of Virgil’s Aeneid.
 Aeneas, shown on the far left in a plumed helmet and carrying the golden bough, is guided by the Cumaean Sibyl over the bridge into the Elysian Fields in the Underworld.
 One of a series of ten canvases painted by Dosso Dossi in about 1520 for Alfonso d’Este’s Camerino in the Castello at Ferrara.
 Other paintings from the series are in the Barber Institute at Birmingham, the Prado in Madrid and the National Gallery at Washington.
-Three more have been identified recently in private collections.
-(Two of these, formerly owned by the New York art dealer and interior designer Hester Diamond, were sold at Sotheby's in January 2021 for $6.2 million.)
+Three more were identified fairly recently in private collections.
+Two of these, formerly owned by the New York art dealer and interior designer Hester Diamond, were sold at Sotheby's in January 2021 for $6.2 million and are now at the Louvre Abu Dhabi.
+The other is in the collection of Mariesela Federici in Rome.
 Formerly in the collection of the art historian Sir Kenneth Clark, the Ottawa painting was purchased for the gallery in 1964.

 Paris.
 Louvre.